 “This turned out to be a great project with an experienced and very professional collaborative team who really know what they are doing.

 “The village concept with somewhat smaller specialist retailers in a synergistic relationship is a great fit for the community and I think adds some much needed amenities to the growing northern corridor of town.”

-A spokesman for Baysinger Partners Architecture added, “Even with the rise of online purchasing, retail architecture offers a place to connect with people that sell products and services as well as the ability to touch, look and
+A spokesman for Baysinger Partners Architecture added, “Even with the rise of online purchasing, retail architecture offers a place to connect with people that sell products and services as well as the ability to touch, look and investigate products.

 “Retail is about experience more than ever before and in healthy, active retail spaces, goods, services, and ideas are exchanged, creating value for work and the experience of a place.”

 R&H Construction has been building successful commercial construction projects throughout the Pacific Northwest since 1979.
 Locally owned and operated with offices in Portland and Bend, Ore., R&H has a diverse portfolio ranging from small commercial remodels to large scale ground-up office buildings, retail developments and multifamily communities.

 Robal Road Village is located at 63450 N Hwy.
 97, Bend.

 Project Manager: Brendon Warren, R&H, Duane Francis, R&H

 Superintendent: Lonnie Brant, R&H